-Table XXIII.
+Table XXIV.
 SCON SFR Bit Designations

 Bit Name Description 7 SM0 UART Serial Mode Select Bits.
-6 SM1 These bits select the Serial Port operating mode as follows: SM0 SM1 Selected Operating Mode 0 0 Mode 0: Shift Register, fixed baud rate (Core_Clk/2) 0 1 Mode 1: 8-bit UART, variable baud rate 1 0 Mode 2: 9-bit UART, fixed baud rate (Core_Clk/64) or (Core_Clk/32) 1 1 Mode 3: 9-bit UART, variable baud rate 5 SM2 Multiprocessor Communication Enable Bit.
+6 SM1 These bits select the Serial Port operating mode as follows: SM0 SM1 Selected Operating Mode 0 Mode 0: Shift Register, fixed baud rate (Core_Clk/2) 0 1 Mode 1: 8-bit UART, variable baud rate 1 0 Mode 2: 9-bit UART, fixed baud rate (Core_Clk/64) or (Core_Clk/32) 1 Mode 3: 9-bit UART, variable baud rate 5 SM2 Multiprocessor Communication Enable Bit.
 Enables multiprocessor communication in Modes 2 and 3.
 In Mode 0, SM2 should be cleared.
 In Mode 1, if SM2 is set, RI will not be activated if a valid stop bit was not received.
-If SM2 is set, cleared, RI will be set as soon as the byte of data has been received.
-In Modes 2 or 3, if SM2 is RI will not be activated if the received ninth data bit in RB8 is 0.
 If SM2 is cleared, RI will be set as soon as the byte of data has been received.
-4 REN Serial Port Receive Enable Bit. т Set by user software to enable serial port reception.
+In Modes 2 or 3, if SM2 is set, RI will not be activated if the received ninth data bit in RB8 is 0.
+If SM2 is cleared, RI will be set as soon as the byte of data has been received.
+4 REN Serial Port Receive Enable Bit.
+Set by user software to enable serial port reception.
 Cleared by user software to disable serial port reception.
 3 TB8 Serial Port Transmit (Bit 9).
-5 100 The data loaded into TB8 will be the ninth data bit that will be transmitted in Modes 2 and 3.
+The data loaded into TB8 will be the ninth data bit that will be transmitted in Modes 2 and 3.
 2 RB8 Serial Port Receiver Bit 9.
-2 ICD0 The ninth data bit received in Modes 2 and 3 is latched into RB8.
+The ninth data bit received in Modes 2 and 3 is latched into RB8.
 For Mode 1 the stop bit is latched into RB8.
 1 TI Serial Port Transmit Interrupt Flag.
-1 11 Set by hardware at the end of the eighth bit in Mode 0, or at the beginning of the stop bit in Modes 1, 2, and 3.
+Set by hardware at the end of the eighth bit in Mode 0, or at the beginning of the stop bit in Modes 1, 2, and 3.
 TI must be cleared by user software.
-0 RI Serial Port Receive Interrupt Flag. v Set by hardware at the end of the eighth bit in mode 0, or halfway through the stop bit in Modes 1, 2, and 3.
+0 RI Serial Port Receive Interrupt Flag.
+Set by hardware at the end of the eighth bit in Mode 0, or halfway through the stop bit in Modes 1, 2, and 3.
 RI must be cleared by software.
-Modes 1, 2, and 5.
-At must be cleared by software.